TheOdinProject/curriculum/ruby/ruby.md

     > list.split("")      # or also list.split(//)
     => ["e", "g", "g", "s", ",", " ", "m", "i", "l", "k", ",", " ", "c", "h", "e", "e", "s", "e", " ", "a", "n", "d", " ", "c", "r", "a", "c", "k", "e", "r", "s"]

 When you write your Ruby programs, you'll probably want to ask for **User Input**... which is easy with `gets`, which then waits for the user to type something.
-You'll want to store whatever the user types into a variable and be sure to trim off the extra line break (from when the user hit the `enter` key) using `.chomp`:
+You'll want to store whatever the user types into a variable and be sure to trim off the extra line break (from when the user hit the `enter` key) using `chomp`:

     > player1 = gets
     Erik                # this was typed in manually